streamflowmaster/Deep-Spectral-Component-Filtering-DSCF-/README.md

 Here is the code for pretraining the foundation model for spectral analysis, which is now under peer review so that the partial core source code can be uploaded to the project.
+To remove the code barrier for the spectroscopy researchers, the codes were rewritten for quick start without using training framework but only torch.
+We also provide scripts for finetuning, users can follow the instructions in the script to load the data for your own tasks.

 # Directory notation
-utils： The file fold contains general pretraining model weights and usage tools.
+pretrain： The file fold contains general pretraining model weights and usage tools.

+costumized_task: The file fold contains the scripts for using the pretrain model and finetune for your costumized tasks.

 Preprocessing: The file fold contains scripts for preprocessing, source files, and results of infrared paraffin removal and SERS NPs removal.